 - chili crunch - Chili Crunch (also called chili crisp), is a spicy and crunchy condiment.
 Though there are dozens of versions, it's typically made with fried chili peppers infused in oil, with other ingredients like garlic, onions and sesame seeds.
 I like Momofuku brand and Trader Joe's also has a great one.
 Substitutions: Chili paste, like Sambal Oelek or Gochujang, are good substitutes for the chili crunch.
 I would use these to taste because their levels of heat might vary.

-- lime juice - I find that limes with smooth skin are juiciest.
+- lime juice - The lime juice brightens the whole dish with a touch of tang.
+I find that limes with smooth skin are juiciest.

 How to Make Hot Honey Salmon